-As solar energy technologies have become more effective, areas in northern Europe like Ireland have become viable for technologies including solar panels/tubes on roof spaces and the commercial development of solar farms together with storage facilities.
+As solar energy technologies have become more effective, areas in northern Europe like Ireland have become viable for technologies including solar panels/ tubes on roof spaces and the commercial development of solar farms together with storage facilities.
 As a result, solar generated energy is increasingly contributing to a reduction in energy demand and energy costs for a range of commercial, industrial and residential properties.

 On-site autoconsumption technologies can make a significant contribution towards a reduction in energy costs and this will continue as technologies develop further.
 The Council recognises this contribution and will encourage the use of solar energy in residential, commercial and industrial developments.
 Solar technologies could also be incorporated into the built fabric of existing buildings.

-Solar farms are installations of multiple solar photovoltaic (PV) modules, usually mounted 1.5 -2.5 metres above either greenfield or brownfield land, occupying between 2 and 15 hectares.
 Solar energy technology is no different to other forms of renewable energy technology as it is constantly evolving.
 Like all forms of development, solar farms have the potential to affect the landscape and natural and built heritage.
 Cumulative impacts may also arise with farms located close to each other.
 Site selection is vital for potential solar farms as solar resource, topography and proximity to the grid must be considered.
 There are also many environmental considerations associated with solar farms.